expectocode/zinixbot/README.md

 # zinixbot_tg
-Telegram counterpart to the IRC bot I made
+Telegram counterpart to the IRC bot made by Alex

 # Commands: